 Admitted to practice in both Illinois and Minnesota, Susan was recognized in 2009 for Outstanding Achievements in Public Service by Loyola University of Chicago School of Law.
 She has served as Chair of the Chicago Bar Association’s Legal Aid Committee, and currently sits on the Board of Directors of Illinois Legal Aid Online and other public interest organizations and committees in Chicago.

 Shehnaz Mansuri graduated from Loyola University Law School in Chicago in 1998 and holds a Bachelor of Science degree in psychology from the University of Illinois at Urbana-Champaign.
 She has more than 15 years of public service experience.
 Just prior to joining the Law School, she was the Manager of UCPIP, the UChicago Public Interest Program, which places graduates of the College in one-year paid fellowships at non-profit, for-profit and government agencies doing public interest work.
-Before moving to academia, Shehnaz was a trial attorney at Gregory E. Kulis and Associates in Chicago focusing on Section 1983 police misconduct cases.
+Before moving to academia, Shehnaz was a trial attorney at Gregory E. Kulis and Associates in Chicago focusing on police accountability cases.
 She is also an adjunct professor for Loyola University’s Intensive Child Law Trial Practice Program.
 In her free time, Shehnaz enjoys reading, planning her next vacation and spending time with her husband and two boys.

 Leslie Scolnick Hauser graduated from Northwestern University School of Law in 2001 and from Northwestern University in 1995 with a major in Radio/TV/Film and concentration in Women's Studies.
 She has worked at the Law School since 2003, first in development and then as Director of Alumni Relations before joining the Office of Career Services in 2007.
 She particularly enjoys working with students and alumni on improving their interviewing skills.
 Ms. Hauser practiced corporate law in Chicago at Neal, Gerber & Eisenberg LLP, and prior to law school, worked at Leo Burnett Advertising/Starcom Media.
 In her free time, she quilts, reads new fiction, practices yoga, and spends time with her husband, their baby girl, and their Doberman/German Shepherd mutt named Zoe.